-The Company's products also compete with other alcoholic beverages for drinker attention and consumption.
+The Company's products also compete with other alcoholic beverages for drinker attention and consumption and the pace of innovation in the categories the Company competes in is increasing.
 In recent years, wine and spirits have been competing more directly with beers.
-The Company monitors such activity and attempts to develop strategies which benefit from the drinker's interest in trading up in order to position its beers and hard ciders competitively with wine and spirits.
+The Company monitors such activity and attempts to develop strategies which benefit from the drinker's interest in trading up, in order to position its beers and hard ciders competitively with wine and spirits.